 The first man to orbit the Earth is John Glenn.
 In his 90s, he is still teaching at The Ohio State University in Columbus Ohio and young students love to listen to him.
 He was instrumental in founding the John Glenn Institute for Public Service and Public Policy at OSU, the institute being a landmark in itself.
 February 7 is Friendship 7 Day in Ohio in commemoration of his space capsule of 1962.
 John Genn is the only astronaut to fly into space on two dates 36 years apart -- His age at his second launch was 77 aboard US Space Shuttle Discovery, Mission STS-95 in 1998.
 His birthplace in New Concord OH is a National Historic Place.

 Twenty-three (23) other astronauts have been born in Ohio and one came from Cincinnati on the Ohio River: Karl G. Henize. many of the others are from Northeastern Ohio, followed by Central Ohio.

 The astronauts of Ohio are all part of the History of Aviation Heritage Trail and the Ohio Space Corridor that runs from Cincinnati up through West Chester-Dayton-Fairborn to Columbus and is a living tribute to the Wright Brothers.
 The National US Air Force Museum at Wrigh Patterson Air Force Base in Fairborn is a huge landmark with outdoor and indoor displays and presentations from the beginnings of flight through the space age.

 Cincinnati - Covington KY Bridge Crossings

 Nine Bridges Cross the River at Cincinnati-Newport/Covington

-- Brent Spence Bridge - Double-Decker (2)
+- Brent Spence Bridge: Double-Decker with two levels

 - C.W.
 Bailey Bridge